 Nutrients: A source of amino acids, vitamin C, E, B1, and minerals.

 How to eat: Cut the fruit in half with a knife and consume its pulp.
-Or making juices, smoothies, and desserts with cupuacu.
+Or making juices, smoothies, and desserts with Cupuaçu.

-What does cupuacu taste like?
+What does Cupuaçu taste like?
 Let’s check this video for the answer.

-15. Langsat
+9. Langsat

 For more information, there is a similar version of langsat – duku.
 However, duku is larger and has thicker flesh.
 You can also try the mixed species of duku and langsat, which is longkong.